 - The feeling of being alert and awake

 - Increased sweating and body temperature

-Some particularly serious health effects of speed are a more rapid breathing rate, along with increased blood pressure, heart palpitations and chest pain.
+Some particularly severe health effects of speed are a more rapid breathing rate, increased blood pressure, heart palpitations, and chest pain.

 If you consume large doses of speed, you can also experience the following serious issues: